Analysis | 210,000 deaths later, Trump reverts to comparing the coronavirus to the flu

 There are two ways that epidemiologists measure the toll from each flu season.
 Each week, the government tallies hospital visits, confirmed flu tests and flu-related deaths.
 Those data are used to build out estimates of the overall spread of the virus over each winter, what the Centers for Disease Control and Prevention calls the “flu burden.”

 Some seasons are worse than others.
-The graphs below show the flu burden each year from the 2011-2012 season to preliminary estimates for the 2019-2020 season.
+The graphs below show the flu burden each year from the 2011-2012 season to estimates for the 2019-2020 season.
 In the 2012-2013 season, identified in blue, the CDC estimates that about 9.3 million Americans were symptomatic and 12,000 died.
 (The horizontal lines mark the estimate; the bars above and below are the range of possible values.)
-In the 2017-2018 season (dark orange), some 45 million people were infected and an estimated 61,000 died.
+In the 2017-2018 season (dark orange), 45 million people were infected, and an estimated 61,000 died.

 You will notice that even the upper bound of possible deaths in the 2017-2018 season doesn’t hit 100,000.
 Trump is wrong when he says that the flu kills that many people each year.
 It takes something exceptional — like the flu pandemic of 1968 — for that many people to die.